daproclaima/dev-mern-eshop/README.md

 ### Frontend app

-In the project directory, you can run:
+In the frontend project directory, you can run:

 #### `yarn start`